Twilio Content Proxy¶

 Setup Instructions¶

-- Import the workflow JSON into your n8n instance
+- Copy the workflow JSON

 - Create a new "HTTP Basic Auth" credential named "Twilio Basic Auth"